Tidenham Tunnel is closed until 1/4/24

 Click here to find out how to access the path, where to park and Tidenham Tunnel daily opening times.

-The National Diving and Activity Centre is closed to the public, parking is no longer available at this site.
-Click here for alternatives.
+The National Diving and Activity Centre is closed to the public, parking is not available at this site.
+Parking is available in Tintern and at Wyedean School.

 Learn more about the wildlife found on the greenway.